cmpnnt/pia-sharp/docfx_project/index.md

 ### Commands

+> TODO: Add link to developer documentation

 `Cmpnnt.Pia.Ctl` allows access to every command exposed by `piactl`.
 The methods are all asynchronous, but don't include the `async` suffix.
 The available commands are as follows.
-See [the API reference](http://google.com) for detailed developer documentation.
+See [the API reference](http://todo) for detailed developer documentation.

 ### Results (command line output)